gcura/SimplePortScanner/README.md

 # SimplePortScanner
-Python program that utilizes the TCP full connect scan to scan the top 1000 most common TCP ports on a host.
+Python program that utilizes the TCP full connect scan to scan the all 65535 ports on a host.

 # Install
 <pre> $ git clone https://github.com/gcura/SimplePortScanner.git</pre>